manningstinson/holbertonschool-printf/README.md

 ```

 Finally, the function returns the value of `len`, which represents the total number of characters printed from the string.

-In summary, this code defines a function `print_string` that takes a string from a variable argument list and prints it to the standard output.
-It handles the case where the string is `NULL` by printing `"(null)"`.
-The function counts the number of characters printed and returns this count.